Romania and weapons of mass destruction: Deals with other countries

+For the early Soviet nuclear tests, Romania provided uranium through the Sovromcuarț.
+The Sovrom functioned as a means for the USSR to exploit Romania's resources.
+Between 1952 and 1960, a total of 17,288 tons of uranium ore were delivered to the Soviet Union.

-Romania was involved in negotiations with multiple states on the open market of nuclear technology and materials.
+During Nicolae Ceaușescu's rule, Romania was involved in negotiations with multiple states on the open market of nuclear technology and materials.
 After 1989, it was revealed that in 1986, the Ceaușescu Government improperly diverted a supply of 14 tonnes of heavy water to India.
 Heavy water is an important ingredient in the creation of nuclear weapons, and the shipment to India was another violation of the Nuclear Non-Proliferation Treaty.
 "In addition to playing Britain and France off against each other in the mid-1960s, Romania negotiated for nuclear power plants with Canada, Italy, Sweden, the United States, and West Germany."
 It engaged in negotiations with France and the US, pitting one against the other to obtain better nuclear technology and less strict conditions, as they did with other countries.

 After the 1989 revolution

-After the 1989 Romanian Revolution, Romania announced to the International Atomic Energy Agency (IAEA) that it had 100mg of plutonium separated in 1985 at the Piteşti Nuclear Research Institute.
+After the 1989 Romanian Revolution, Romania announced to the International Atomic Energy Agency (IAEA) that it had 100 mg of plutonium separated in 1985 at the Pitești Nuclear Research Institute.
 It allowed the IAEA full access to its facilities for inspection and monitoring.
 According to a 1992 article in Nucleonics Week, the plutonium was made using a TRIGA research reactor, given to Romania by the United States in the 1970s.

-In 2003, Romania handed over to the IAEA 15kg of highly enriched uranium fuel for the research reactor.
+In 2003, Romania handed over to the IAEA 15 kg of highly enriched uranium fuel for the research reactor.

+With the closure of the Soviet reactor from Măgurele in 2002, 23,7 kg of spent enriched uranium was returned to Russia in 2009.
+Another 30 kg of enriched uranium was returned to the United States from the Mioveni (Pitești) Nuclear Research Institute.
+A second reactor existed at Măgurele under the name "La Baracă".
+It also had to be closed and is currently used only for educational purposes.

+American weapons in Romania

+Following the failed 2016 Turkish coup attempt, it was reported by the news website Euractiv that over 20 B61 nuclear bombs were moved from Incirlik Air Base to the Deveselu Military Base in Romania.
+These claims were strongly denied by the Romanian Ministry of Foreign Affairs.
+Furthermore, the director of non-proliferation studies at the Middlebury Institute of International Studies Jeffrey Lewis stated that the Deveselu base does not have the WS3 vaults needed to store the weapons.